qtc-de/remote-method-guesser/README.md

 * Juicy method names that take up to three *String* or *String[]* arguments and return *int*

 It is of course possible that remote interfaces define juicy methods with other type signatures and you may want to extend the provided interfaces or to create a new one.
+Notice that the default location for template files is ``/opt/remote-method-guesser/templates/``.
+You can change this with a custom configuration file (see below) or by using the corresponding commandline options.

 To extend an interface, simply add your desired method signatures to the existing template files.
 However, notice that Java allows only one return type per method name with the same argument signature.
 Thus, if you want to add method signatures for other return types,